 The House's collection of plaster artifacts include items such as several small 1932 busts of George Washington, presented to Members of Congress on the bicentennial of the first president's birth.

 Wood

-The House's collection of wood artifacts includes items such as the gavel used by Speaker Nancy Pelosi to open the 110th Congress as the first woman to serve as the House's presiding officer; a Thomas Constantine Cabinet Shop, 1819 mahogany House Chamber Desk; and a Thomas Constantine Cabinet Shop, 1819 mahogany House Chamber Chair.
+The House's collection of wood artifacts includes items such as the gavel used by Speaker Nancy Pelosi to open the 110th Congress as the first woman to serve as the House's presiding officer; and an 1819 desk and chair from the House Chamber.